jeremyckahn/shifty/README.md

 Shifty is in known to be use in the following projects:

-  * [Morf.js](https://github.com/joelambert/morf), by [@joelambert](https://github.com/joelambert).
+  * [Morf.js](https://github.com/joelambert/morf), by [Joe Lambert](https://github.com/joelambert).
 Morf.js is a CSS3 Transition utility.
 It lets you define your own easing formulas, but also take advantage of hardware acceleration provided by Webkit browsers.
 Morf.js uses Shifty to calculate keyframe states.
+  * [html-timeline](https://github.com/Instrument/html-timeline), by [Thomas Reynolds](https://github.com/tdreyno).
+This project acts as a wrapper for Shifty that animates HTML elements as you scroll the page.
+Written in CoffeeScript!

 Upgrading from pre-0.4.0
 ---